Error-Robust Retrieval for Chinese Spelling Check

-Retrieval-augmented text generation, a new generation paradigm known as "open-book exam," can be targeted to solve such problems by integrating deep learning models with traditional retrieval technologies \citep{guu2020retrieval, weston2018retrieve, gu2018search}.
-Among them, algorithms based on $k$NN retrieval always predict tokens with a nearest neighbor classifier over a large datastore of cached examples, using representations from a neural model for similarity search \citep{khandelwal2019generalization, khandelwal2020nearest, kassner2020bert}.
-The use of $k$NN retrieval algorithms for augmentation models has proven effective for many tasks, such as machine translation, language modeling, dialogue generation, and so on.
-However, CSC has some differences compared with the above tasks, on the basis of which we propose our framework.
+Retrieval-augmented text generation, a new paradigm known as "open-book exam", can further improve the performance of target tasks by integrating deep learning models with traditional retrieval technologies \citep{guu2020retrieval, weston2018retrieve, gu2018search}.
+Among them, algorithms based on KNN retrieval always predict tokens with a nearest neighbor classifier over a large datastore of cached examples, using representations from a neural model for similarity search \citep{khandelwal2019generalization, khandelwal2020nearest, kassner2020bert}.
+And they have been proven effective for many NLP tasks, such as machine translation, language modeling, dialogue generation, and so on.
+However, by contrast, CSC has some significant differences and difficulties, on the basis of which we propose our corresponding RERIC method.

-Above all, both correct and incorrect tokens exist in the input to be checked, which makes it confusing and unreasonable to directly store the hidden representations of each token from the neural model for retrieval.
-As mentioned before, the wrong token is often caused by phonological and visual similarity.
-So we incorporate the phonological and visual information of each token itself into the calculation of the key.
-Furthermore, the contextual information around the target token is also encoded according to a certain distribution.
-We suppose that phonological and visual information, fused with the contextual encoding, which we call \textit{general information}, is more robust and not as sensitive as the token's pure semantic information during retrieval.
+Above all, we follow the basic pattern of the CSC task and retrieval-augmented text generation to enhance the prediction of each token in inputs.
+However, both correct and incorrect tokens exist in the input text, which makes it confusing and unreasonable to arbitrarily store the traditional semantic representations of each token for retrieval.
+As mentioned before, incorrect tokens, namely spelling errors, are often caused by phonetic and morphologic similarity.
+So we incorporate the phonetic and morphologic information of each token itself into the calculation of the query and key.

-In addition, there are many overlaps between each pair of input and output text in CSC since only a few tokens are incorrect.
-So we can store the n-gram around the target token as the value to construct the datastore for further filtering and reranking instead of conventionally just storing the token itself.
-Combining the above two ideas, we retrieve the n-gram of target token by its \textit{general infomation}, which called \textbf{InfoKNN} for convenience.
-The experimental results of our InfoKNN-CSC model on three SIGHAN benchmarks surpass that of the previous methods.
+More importantly, the contextual information around the target token is elaborately encoded instead of its own semantic representation.
+We suppose that such phonetic and morphologic information fused with contextual encoding is more robust and insensitive, no matter whether the target token is correct or not.
+Furthermore, there are many overlaps between each pair of input and output texts in CSC since only a few tokens are incorrect.
+So we propose to store the n-gram surrounding the target token as the value to construct the datastore for further reranking instead of conventionally just storing the token itself.
+The retrieved candidate is more likely to be the right one if it contains the n-gram that overlaps more with the corresponding positions in the input.